 Description: The NF consumer requests only the AKMA Application Key from the AAnF.
 This service is for allowing anonymous user access to the AF based on A-KID (i.e., UE identification is not required at the AF).
 The A-KID functions as a temporary user identifier.

 Input, Required: A-KID, AF_ID

-Input, Optional: None.
+Input, Optional: GPSI

 Output, Required: KAF, KAF expiration time.

 Output, Optional: None.

+NOTE: If the AKMA application key is expired, the NF consumer should include GPSI in the request.